cristoichkov/Plaza_filter/README.md

 #### Directories:
 ###### bin
-Contains:
+Contains
   * R function `.R`
-    * `ipyrad_extract_table.R`.- extracts the tables of stats.txt file of ipyrad output folder.
+    * `filter_genes.R`.- this function filters genes that are not present in the selected species (delete zeros).

 ###### data

-Contains the data demultiplex with GBSX:
+Contains the table downloaded from PLAZA:
- * the data are available in [OSF](https://osf.io).
+ * data.txt

 ###### out
-Contains the results of all analysis:
+Contains the results of all analysis
-  * ###### demultiplex_stats
-     + contains the results of demultiplex with GBSX, ipyrad and stacks.
-The reads number correctly assigned according to its barcode.